jsd-riyadh/project3/readme.md

 ## LRDB Functionality
 1. Explore restaurants located in London city from Zomato API.
+2. User can explore more restaurants by pressing show more button.
-2. User can rating a restaurant.
+3. User can rate a restaurant.
 3. User can read/update/delete their rating.

 ## LRDB UI